MABelanger/jsconcept/README.md

 Publishing a JavaScript library for public use requires some extra steps.
 You need to think about how people will use the library.
 From end users, to contributors your library now has a variety of people outside of yourself potentially making use of the code that you've released into the wild.

-From Github and npm, to releasing beta versions, semantic versioning, code coverage, continuous integration, and providing your library with a solid set of unit tests, there are a ton of things to learn.

 #### Advantage & Disaventage of micro library
 <b>Advantages</b>:
 - It is so small so it easy to reason about.